openfaas/openfaas.github.io/_posts/2021-05-19-istio-functions.md

 ---
-title: "Learn how to integrate Istio service mesh with your Functions"
+title: "Learn how Istio can provide a service mesh for your functions"
-description: "Learn how to enable Istio for OpenFaaS to take advantage of Mutual TLS and the Istio Gateway"
+description: "Learn how to enable Istio for your OpenFaaS functions to take advantage of Mutual TLS and more"
 date: 2021-05-12
 image: /images/2021-05-istio/background.jpg
 categories: